How is Assertio Holdings Inc.'s (NASDAQ: ASRT) stock expected to perform amid current market woes? - The Dwinnex

 Earnings Estimates

-The company has 4 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 4 different market analysts.
 On average, analysts expect EPS of $0.13 for the current quarter, with a high estimate of $0.16 and a low estimate of $0.1, while EPS last year was $0.2.
 The consensus estimate for the next quarter is $0.14, with high estimates of $0.18 and low estimates of $0.11.

 Analysts are recommending an EPS of between $0.63 and $0.41 for the fiscal current year, implying an average EPS of $0.52.
 EPS for the following year is $0.62, with 2 analysts recommending between $0.7 and $0.54.